-The models are evaluated with regard to i) the ability to predict velocity fields, ii) the ability to predict the force holding the blade, and iii) the ability to propagate the system forwards in time.
-This is all considered for a standardized blade trajectory, which can be seen in the upper panel of Fig. 13.
+The models are evaluated with regard to i) the ability to predict velocity fields, ii) the ability to predict the force holding the blade, and iii) the ability to propagate the system forward in time.
+This is all considered for a standardized blade trajectory, which can be seen in Fig. 13a.

-The ability to predict the velocity fields is evaluated by comparing coarse-grained ground truth velocity fields to that predicted from the corresponding mass densities, as seen in Fig. 12.
+The ability to predict the velocity fields is evaluated by comparing coarsegrained ground truth velocity fields to that predicted from the corresponding mass densities, as seen in Fig. 12.
 The first row show states at 1 s intervals from a resolved DEM simulation with the blade cutting soil at 1 m/s and 0.15 m depth.
 The second row show the corresponding mass density and velocity field obtained by coarse-graining.
 The velocity field predicted by the trained model is shown in the third row, and the fourth row show the difference between the simulated and predicted velocity fields.
 The predicted velocity fields are generally close to the measured ones inside the active zone but can differ considerably on the surface.
-This is consistent with the observation, in Fig. 10 (e), that the granular temperature is elevated there.
-There are also large differences at 1s, during the build up phase.
-The evolution of the model reduction velocity error, \mathcal{E}{v} , over time and for the different regularization parameters is shown in the bottom of the figure.
-For the $\lambda=10$ model the error is at 0.35.
+This is consistent with the observation, in Fig. 10e, that the granular temperature is elevated there, indicating material in the gaseous phase.
+This suggests using resolved DEM for the particles on the surface to minimize the reduction error, which however, was not employed in this test.
+The evolution of the model reduction velocity error, \mathcal{E}v , over time and for the different regularization parameters is shown in the bottom of the figure.
+For the $\lambda = 10$